jonnyarnold/.uk/posts/emotional-programming.md

 Programming is often seen in the mainstream as an emotionless pursuit.
 Ask a member of the public to imagine a programmer at work and they will typically describe a bespectacled boy in a t-shirt, clutching a caffienated drink and staring blankly at the computer screen for hours on end, with the only sound being the clacking of keyboard keys.

-I've recently joined a company called Reevoo and the reality is different.
+I've recently joined a company called [Reevoo](http://reevoo.github.io/about/) and the reality is different.
 Not totally different - most stereotypes have a basis, after all - but certainly different.
 The developers work as a team on the tasks given to them.
-Also, developers don't (always) prefer to be alone: they will communicate with each other frequently.
+Also, developers don't (always) prefer to be alone: they will communicate with each other frequently to learn, discuss or chat.

 Even when programmers are on their own, they won't be quiet.
 Sometimes when I'm programming my girlfriend comes into the room to ask what's wrong; most of the time I'm not aware I'm talking to myself - mumbling to myself about how complicated a piece of code is, or simply shouting at the computer because "this was the easy bit".